RULES OF GOOD BEHAVIOUR

 -Serious gaming, no messing around at the base and in the radio channels

-Transgression will be punished by kicking out from THE CAMPAIGN the entire clan in which the transgressor is ranked.
+In any cases transgression will be punished by kicking out from THE CAMPAIGN the entire clan in which the transgressor is ranked if this involves in game bad behaviour, only the trasgressor for off-game bad behaviour.

 Strategic rules & goals